Who would look after your affairs if you had an accident or were seriously ill?

 Your attorney will only be able to act when the Lasting Power of Attorney has been signed by you and your attorney(s), certified by a person that you understand the nature and scope of the document and have not been unduly pressured into making it.
 It must then be registered with the Office of Public Guardian before it can be used.

 The property and financial affairs Lasting Power of Attorney can be used both when you have capacity to act, as well as if you lack mental capacity to make a financial decision, should you wish it to do so.
+This can be useful if you are expecting physical difficulties but are otherwise capable.

 The health and welfare Lasting Power of Attorney can only be used if you lack mental capacity to make healthcare or medical decisions yourself.